What do we mean by 'trans'?

 Want to learn more about how to support and be an ally to our trans staff and students?
 See our LGBT Allies initiative.

-QMUL is committed to supporting Gender Diversity and is currently working to develop a policy to support gender diverse staff and students at work/study.
+QMUL is committed to championing trans inclusion and is currently developing a policy to support gender diverse staff and students.

 We will be publishing our Trans Inclusion Policy Statement during Trans Awareness Week (12th-19th November 2019).
 Guidance documents for staff and students will follow.